MyArtGallery

 Darwin art galleries with aboriginal & torres strait islander art

-Aboriginal and Torres Strait Islander art represents one of the world's oldest continuous artistic traditions, spanning over 65,000 years of cultural expression.
-When you encounter these works in Darwin's galleries, you're looking at far more than decorative pieces; each painting, sculpture, or woven object carries embedded stories, cultural protocols, and connections to Country that are fundamental to Indigenous peoples' spiritual and social life.
+Aboriginal and Torres Strait Islander art is one of the world's oldest continuous artistic traditions, spanning over 65,000 years.
+Walk into a Darwin gallery and you're not just looking at pretty pictures.
+Each painting, sculpture, or woven object carries stories, cultural protocols, and connections to Country that matter deeply to Indigenous spiritual and social life.
+The Northern Territory is significant because it's home to more Aboriginal communities keeping traditional language and practice alive than almost anywhere else in Australia.

 Darwin City, Darwin